 Extramural letters solicited by the candidate's Department Chair are required as specified below.
 Candidates may not solicit their own extramural letters.
-Candidates may not contact potential reviewers prior to suggesting a list of names to the Chair.
+Candidates may contact potential reviewers prior to suggesting a list of names to the Chair only for the purpose of establishing the letter writer's willingness to participate in the review.
 Candidates may provide a list of no more than three (3) individuals from whom they prefer that letters not be solicited.
 This list should include reasons for potential exclusion.
-The Chair should make a good faith effort to abide by the candidate's request.
+The Chair should make a good-faith effort to abide by the candidate's request.
 The candidate's exclusion list and the Chair's acknowledgement of receipt must be included in the file.